samirm00/app-theme/development-strategy.md

 padding , border , images , background , color , font , classes instead of ids
 why?

-more flexable and usable more than once .
+more flexable and usable more than once(classes) .